-2.1.1.
-Members of the supervisory board should act in good faith, with care and responsibility for the benefit and in the interests of the company and its shareholders and represent their interests, having regard to the interests of employees and public welfare.
-2.1.2.
-Where decisions of the supervisory board may have a different effect on the interests of the company's shareholders, the supervisory board should treat all shareholders are properly informed about the company's strategy, risk management and control, and resolution of conflicts of interest.
-2.1.3.
+- 2.1.1.
+Members of the supervisory board should act in good faith, with care and responsibility for the benefit and in the interests of the company and its shareholders and represent their interests, having regard to the interests of employees and public welfare. - 2.1.2.
+Where decisions of the supervisory board may have a different effect on the interests of the company's shareholders, the supervisory board should treat all shareholders impartially and fairly.
+It should ensure that shareholders are properly informed about the company's strategy, risk management and control, and resolution of conflicts of interest. - 2.1.3.
 The supervisory board should be impartial in passing decisions that are significant for the company's operations and strategy.
-Members of the supervisory board should act and pass decisions without an external influence from the persons who elected them.
-2.1.4.
+Members of the supervisory board should act and pass decisions without an external influence from the persons who elected them. - 2.1.4.
 Members of the supervisory board should clearly voice their objections in case they believe that a decision of the supervisory board is against the interests of the company.
-Independent6 members of the supervisory board should : a) maintain independence of their analysis and decision-making; b) not seek or accept any unjustified privileges that might compromise their independence.
-2.1.5.
-The supervisory board should oversee that the company's tax planning strategies are designed and implemented in accordance with the legal acts in order to avoid faulty practice that is not related to the long-term interests of the company and its shareholders, which may give rise to reputational, legal or other risks.
-2.1.6.
+Independent members of the supervisory board should: a) maintain independence of their analysis and decision-making; b) not seek or accept any unjustified privileges that might compromise their independence. - 2.1.5.
+The supervisory board should oversee that the company's tax planning strategies are designed and implemented in accordance with the legal acts in order to avoid faulty practice that is not related to the long-term interests of the company and its shareholders, which may give rise to reputational, legal or other - 2.1.6.
 The company should ensure that the supervisory board is provided with sufficient resources (including financial ones) to discharge their duties, including the right to obtain all the necessary information or to seek independent professional advice from external legal, accounting or other experts on matters pertaining to the competence of the supervisory board and its committees.
-NOT APPLICAB LE Due to its size, it is not expedient to form the Supervisory Board.
-Considering that only collegial management body - the Board is formed in the Company.
-It performs all essential management functions and ensures accountability and control of CEO of the Company.
-2.2.
-Formation of the supervisory board The procedure of the formation of the supervisory board should ense effective and fair corporate governance. sure proper re 2.2.1.The members of the supervisory board elected by the general meeting of shareholders should collectively ensure the diversity of qualifications, professional experience and competences and seek for gender equality.
-With a view to maintain a proper balance between the qualifications of the members of the supervisory board, it should be ensured that members of the supervisory board, as a whole, should have diverse knowledge, opinions and experience to duly perform their tasks.
-2.2.2.Members of the supervisory board should be appointed for a specific term, subject to individual re-election for a new term in office in order to ensure necessary development of professional experience.
-NOT APPLICAB LE Due to its size, it is not expedient to form the Supervisory Board.
-Considering that only collegial management body - the Board is formed in the Company.
-It performs all essential management functions and ensures accountability and control of CEO of the Company.